According to Statistics Estonia, there are 175 museums in Estonia in 227 locations, where approximately 6.9 million museum objects are preserved.

 Museums in the virtual world

 MuIS, or the museum information system, is a web-based work environment for managing museum collections and keeping records on state assets.
 It also enables the information found in the museums to be made available to the public.
-By the end of 2019, descriptions of approx. 3.5 million museums (i.e. approx. 68% of the collections of the museums using MuIS) had been entered in MuIS.
-About 1.5 million have digital images and about 1.4 million have thorough descriptions.
+By the end of 2020, descriptions of approx. 3.77 million museums had been entered in MuIS.
+About 1.77 million of them have digital images.

 Estonia’s e-varamu is a unified e-environment, the aim of which is to make the digitised resources of Estonian memory institutions, i.e. the libraries, archives and museums, available online.